nigelhorne/FCGI-Buffer/README.md

 # ACKNOWLEDGEMENTS

-The inspiration and code for some if this is cgi\_buffer by Mark
+The inspiration and code for some of this is cgi\_buffer by Mark
 Nottingham: http://www.mnot.net/cgi\_buffer.

 # LICENSE AND COPYRIGHT